 The Board of Adjustment (the "Board" or the "BOA") is a citizen volunteer board which makes decisions regarding certain planning and zoning matters within the Town of Boone.
-The Board essentially functions as a court in the matters with which it is charged, basing its decisions only on the evidence and information presented to it during a hearing called for each case.
+The Board is a "quasi-judicial" board, meaning that it essentially functions as a court in the matters with which it is charged, basing its decisions only on the evidence and information presented to it during a hearing called for each case.
 The BOA is authorized under North Carolina law in N.C.
-Gen. Stat. §160A-388, and it functions as a "quasi-judicial" body.
-(See §3)
+Gen. Stat. § 160D-302.